Melbourne Hotel

 The Melbourne Hotel is a heritage listed landmark hotel in Perth, Western Australia.
 The hotel is located on the corner of Hay Street and Milligan Street.

 History

-In the 1890s, in the wake of the Western Australian gold rush, American-born mining investor and hotelier John De Baun (1852-1912) moved to Perth with the intent of investing in real estate.
+In the 1890s, in the wake of the Western Australian gold rush, American-born mining investor and hotelier John De Baun (1852–1912) moved to Perth with the intent of investing in real estate.
 In 1896, he purchased the Eagle Tavern on the corner of Hay Street and Milligan Street from the Swan Brewery Company, and demolished it.
-De Braun engaged Fremantle-based architect Peter John Wilson (1869-1918) to design a new hotel to replace it.
-The building is designed in the Federation Free Classical style, and named after the nearby Melbourne Street.
+De Braun engaged Fremantle-based architect Peter John Wilson (1869–1918) to design a new hotel to replace it.
+The building is designed in the Federation Free Classical style, and named after Melbourne Street that at the time extended to nearby Murray Street.